saifulislamdev/budcode-backend/README.md

 It should print `Server started on port 5000` and `Database connected` if everything ran correctly.

-To make code changes and view the changes on the server without having to rerun this script after each change, refer to the `npm run server` script.
+To make code changes and view the changes on the server without having to rerun this script after each change, refer to the `npm run dev` script.